How Our Perceptions Shape Diversity and Inclusion

 Let me be honest, it was hard to write those.
 I’m guessing that at least one of these touched your nerves.

-Do you see any that you’re guilty of subconsciously believing?
+Do you see anything that you’re guilty of subconsciously believing?
 Probably.
 We all struggle with this.

 But do you see how ridiculous they are when you’re just looking at the words on the screen?
 And yet, we subconsciously believe in stereotypes.